California Tax Credits for First-Time Homebuyers

 - The property can include no more than five acres.

-- The home must be a detached single family residence unless it is a condominium or attached unit in a planned unit development.
+- The home must be a detached single-family residence, unless it is a condominium or an attached unit in a planned unit development.

-- Your home must meet requirements set by your lender, your insurance company, and the California Housing Finance Agency.
+- Your home must meet requirements set by your lender, your insurance company, and the California Housing Finance Agency (CalHFA).

 How to Apply

-The California Housing Finance Agency suggests contacting an MCC-participating loan officer for assistance in claiming the tax credit.
-These loan officers been trained and approved by CalHFA and they can walk you through the home-buying process using the tax credit to your best possible advantage.
-Take certain records with you when you're meeting with the loan officer for the first time or have them at your fingertips when you call:
+CalHFA suggests contacting an MCC-participating loan officer for assistance in claiming the tax credit.
+These loan officers have been trained and approved by CalHFA and can walk you through the homebuying process using the tax credit to your best possible advantage.
+Take the following records with you when you're meeting with the loan officer for the first time or have them at your fingertips when you call:

 - Bank statements

 - Previous years' tax returns

 You must still meet all the traditional income and credit requirements involved with qualifying for a mortgage.
 However, your income cannot exceed a maximum limit for the county in which you're purchasing or you may lose your MCC eligibility.

 CalHFA recommends that you also consult with a tax professional because the credit can have a significant impact on your tax return.